oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    ![Image showing output of command to check OS version ](./images/os_version.png)

-   Please note that Physical Offline Migration will work only for source databases with Linux based Operating System.
+   Please note that ZDM Physical Offline Migration will work only for source databases with Linux based Operating System.

 **3. Set the database environment to connect to your database.**